Painters

 Primary sources

-1. Norman Rockwell.
-My Adventures as an Illustrator, 1960 [autobiography].
-The primary source for Rockwell's own account of his career, his studios, his process, and his relationships with Leyendecker, Lorimer, and the Post circle.
+1. Norman Rockwell, My Adventures as an Illustrator, 1960.
+Primary source for Rockwell's own account.
 Written with his son Thomas Rockwell.
-Republished 1988 and 2019 with additional commentary.

-4. Deborah Solomon.
-American Mirror: The Life and Art of Norman Rockwell, 2013 [biography].
-The major modern biography, built on substantial archival research at the Norman Rockwell Museum and the Post papers.
-Revises several earlier assumptions about Rockwell's personal life and documents the photographic-reference practice in detail.
+4. Deborah Solomon, American Mirror: The Life and Art of Norman Rockwell, 2013.
+Major modern biography built on archival research at the Norman Rockwell Museum and the Post papers.

-5. Norman Rockwell Museum Archives, Stockbridge, Massachusetts [archival].
-The preserved Stockbridge studio, the complete working-reference photography archive, thousands of preliminary sketches and charcoal cartoons, correspondence with the Saturday Evening Post editorial department, and the Famous Artists Course materials. [link]
+5. Norman Rockwell Museum Archives, Stockbridge, Massachusetts.
+Preserved Stockbridge studio, complete working-reference photography archive, thousands of preliminary sketches and charcoal cartoons. [link]